Heywir/annodiffract/README.md

 Installation
 ============

-Download one of this version, or compile the code yourself :)
+Download one of the version, or compile the code yourself :)

 Usage
 =====